thoughtbot/laptop/README.md

     _Older OS X versions may work but aren't regularly tested.
 Bug reports for older versions are welcome._

-* [XCode version 9.4](https://developer.apple.com/download/more/?name=Xcode) (requires Apple ID login)

-    _Latest version of XCode may cause build problems with Qt 5.5 and capybara.
-XCode version 9.4 is recommended.
-For instructions on downgrading versions see [this article](https://medium.com/@tseboho/how-to-downgrade-xcode-4359df5158d5)._

 Base Install
 -------